DrKoop/Plugin-For-WordPress-SecureForms/readme.txt

 = How do I get more help? =

-If you have a problem using Loco Translate, please contact me(https://drkoopdev.com/contactame/)
+If you have a problem using, please contact me(https://drkoopdev.com/contactame/)

 = Is my data protected? =